pypa/pipx/docs/comparisons.md

 - pipx and pipsi both install packages in a similar way
 - pipx is under active development. pipsi is no longer maintained.
 - pipx always makes sure you're using the latest version of pip
-- pipx has the ability to run a app in one line, leaving your system unchanged after it finishes (`pipx run APP`) where pipsi does not
+- pipx has the ability to run an app in one line, leaving your system unchanged after it finishes (`pipx run APP`) where pipsi does not
 - pipx has the ability to recursively install binaries from dependent packages
 - pipx adds more useful information to its output